Normally I’m quite fond of rabbits, and enjoy seeing them hopping about in that rabbit way of theirs.

 Brown rabbit pieces in a hot skillet, with olive oil.
 When golden, add garlic and herbs.
 Add bacon, chilli and capers.

-Crush tomatoes into the skillet, add salt and pepper, olives and the glass of wine.
+Crush tomatoes into the skillet, add salt and pepper, olives and a glass of wine.

 Cover skillet and cook the rabbit slowly, on the stovetop, for about an hour and a half, or until tender.
 Add more wine if it becomes dry.